Nausea: Alternative medicine

 In certain people, cannabinoids may be effective in reducing chemotherapy associated nausea and vomiting.
 Several studies have demonstrated the therapeutic effects of cannabinoids for nausea and vomiting in the advanced stages of illnesses such as cancer and AIDS.

 In hospital settings topical anti-nausea gels are not indicated because of lack of research backing their efficacy.
 Topical gels containing lorazepam, diphenhydramine, and haloperidol are sometimes used for nausea but are not equivalent to more established therapies.

 Ginger has also been shown to be potentially effective in treating several types of nausea.

 Prognosis

 The outlook depends on the cause.
 Most people recover within few hours or a day.
 While short-term nausea and vomiting are generally harmless, they may sometimes indicate a more serious condition.
 When associated with prolonged vomiting, it may lead to dehydration or dangerous electrolyte imbalances or both.
-Repeated intentional vomiting, characteristic of bulimia, can cause stomach acid to wear away at the enamel in teeth.
+Repeated intentional vomiting, characteristic of bulimia, can cause stomach acid to wear away at the enamel present on the teeth.